raisa-d/StoryBook/README.md

 Challenges:
 - Having an issue with the logout functionailty
     - When I add the ensureAuth and ensureGuest middleware to index.js, it does not let the user logout.
+- A lot of features of certain modules were deprecated, so I went to the documentation and had to update the code with the current way to do it.
+It was good practice to go through the documentation and updating an existing codebase.